 Since 2020 we have also received further financial support for research into specific breeding and health related projects from the Horserace Betting Levy Board.

 To qualify for an Eriskay Pony Society Breeding Grant, you must be a current member of the Society and your pony should be registered with EPS.
-To protect the long term viability of the breed and minimise inbreeding, the mare and stallion should also be a match from the SPARKS programme which gives a recommended breeding profile for every registered Eriskay pony.
+To protect the long term viability of the breed and minimise inbreeding, the mare and stallion should also be an appropriate match as identified by SPARKS(Explanation) which gives a recommended breeding profile for every registered Eriskay pony.

 If you would like more information on: